 - Sauté: to cook quickly in a small amount of fat, stirring so the food browns evenly.

-- Simmer: to cook slowly in liquid, just below boiling.
+- Simmer: to cook slowly in liquid, just below boiling, until tiny bubbles form on the surface.

 - Steam: to cook with steam heat over (not in) boiling water, or wrapped in foil or leaf (such as lettuce or banana leaves) packets over boiling water or on a grill.